Communication: Plants, fungi, and bacteria

 Plant communication refers to plant processes involving the sending and receiving of information.
 The field studying plant communication is called phytosemiotics.
-This field poses additional difficulties for researchers since plants are very different from humans and other animals: they lack a central nervous system and have rigid cell walls.
-These walls restrict movement and make it impossible for plants to send or receive signals that depend on rapid movement.
-However, there are various similarities as well since plants face many of the same challenges as other animals, like finding resources, avoiding predators and pathogens as well as finding mates and ensuring that their offspring survives.
+This field poses additional difficulties for researchers since plants are different from humans and other animals in that they lack a central nervous system and have rigid cell walls.
+These walls restrict movement and usually prevent plants from sending and receiving signals that depend on rapid movement.
+However, there are some similarities since plants face many of the same challenges as animals.
+For example, they need to find resources, avoid predators and pathogens, find mates, and ensure that their offspring survive.
 Many of the evolutionary responses to these challenges are analogous to those in animals but are implemented using different means.
-One crucial difference is that chemical communication is much more prominent for plant communication in contrast to the importance of visual and auditory communication for animals.
+One crucial difference is that chemical communication is much more prominent in the plant kingdom in contrast to the importance of visual and auditory communication for animals.

-Communication is a form of behavior.
-In regard to plants, the term behavior is usually not defined in terms of physical movement, as is the case for animals, but as a biochemical response to a stimulus.
+In plants, the term behavior is usually not defined in terms of physical movement, as is the case for animals, but as a biochemical response to a stimulus.
 This response has to be short relative to the plant's lifespan.
-Communication is a special form of behavior that involves conveying information from a sender to a receiver and is distinguished from other types of behavior, like defensive reactions and mere sensing.
-Theorists usually include additional requirements, like that there is some form of response in the receiver and that the communicative behavior benefits both sender and receiver in terms of natural selection.
-Richard Karban distinguishes three steps of plant communication: the emission of a cue by a sender, the perception of the cue by a receiver, and their response.
-It is not relevant to what extent the emission of a cue is intentional but it should be possible for the receiver to ignore the signal.
+Communication is a special form of behavior that involves conveying information from a sender to a receiver.
+It is distinguished from other types of behavior, like defensive reactions and mere sensing.
+Like in the field of animal communication, plant communication researchers often require as additional criteria that there is some form of response in the receiver and that the communicative behavior is beneficial to sender and receiver.
+Biologist Richard Karban distinguishes three steps of plant communication: the emission of a cue by a sender, the perception of the cue by a receiver, and the receiver's response.
+For plant communication, it is not relevant to what extent the emission of a cue is intentional.
+However, it should be possible for the receiver to ignore the signal.
+This criterion can be used to distinguish a response to a signal from a defense mechanism against an unwanted change like intense heat.